EyobABN/littlelemon/README.md

-# LittleLemon-API
+# Little Lemon API

 ## Introduction

 Fully functional RESTful API project for the Little Lemon restaurant.
 Client application developers can use the APIs to develop web and mobile applications.
-Authentication, authorization, ordering, searching, pagination and throttling implemented.
-People with different roles will be able to browse, add and edit menu items, place orders, browse orders, assign delivery crew to orders and finally deliver the orders.
-The `restaurant` app within the django project is a simple frontend implemented using Django templates.
+Authentication, authorization, ordering, searching, pagination and throttling have been implemented.
+People with different roles can browse, add and edit menu items, place orders, browse orders, assign delivery crew to orders, and deliver orders.
+The `restaurant` app is a simple frontend implemented using Django templates.

 ## Installation and Usage